equinor/radix-operator/docs/kubernetesbestpractices.md

     - trottle if above
     - 500m will give posibility to go up to 1CPU = 1000CPU
 - memory limits
-    - if above, will kill process
+    - if above, will kill process 64 MiB = 2^26 bytes

 ResourceQuotas:
 - request.cpu / memory
     - max request all containers combined can have in namespace

 Overcommitment: